pvasek/vux/readme.md

 });
 model.initialize();
 ```
-Because during initialization phase the initial state is gathered from models
-and set as the root state we can be sure that the render is called also for
-the first time.

 ## Theoretical directions

 __Redux way:__ Right now the signals are just proxied to the methods.
 It could
-be posible to dispatch them up to the tree to the redux store and create reducer
+be possible to dispatch them up to the tree to the redux store and create reducer
 which would pass them down again.
 That could enable integration with redux.

 __Cycle.js way__: Could we use cycle.js drivers and connect them to the signals?